pasperry6/570BERT/README.md

 # 570BERT
-1) Explain how to run the experiments
-2) Describe:
- a) Which code files have been copied from other repositories with references to these repositories
- b) Which code files have been modified and how they have been modified
- c) Which code files are the student's original code.
-3) Include a description of the datasets you used and where you obtained them.

 1) How to run the experiments:
 There are three main experiments that I ran to test my BERT model.
 They are pretty simple to get running, especially because the code is in a juypter notebook.
 After commenting out some cells and modifying the path to file, simply run all the cells to get the output in the last cell of the notebook.